Pavan Duggal

-Pavan Duggal is an advocate practising in the Supreme Court of India, specializing in the field of Cyberlaw, Cybercrime Law, Cybersecurity Law, and Artificial Intelligence Law.
-He is a member of NOMNOM Committee on Multilingual Internet Names Consortium (MINC).
+Pavan Duggal is an advocate practicing in the Supreme Court of India, specialized in the field of Cyberlaw, Cybercrime Law, Cybersecurity Law, and Artificial Intelligence Law.
+He is a member of NomCom Committee on Multilingual Internet Names Consortium (MINC).

 He is the President of Cyberlaws.Net.
 He has worked in mobile law, convergence law and dark net law.
 He is the president of Cyberlaw Asia.